Testing quantum gravity with primordial gravitational waves: Conclusions

 \section{Conclusions}

-In this paper, we have continued the analysis of the cosmological scenario of the early universe arising in nonminimally coupled nonlocal quantum gravity started in \cite{ConCos1}.
+In this paper, we have continued the analysis of the cosmological scenario of the early universe arising in nonminimally coupled asymptotically local quantum gravity started in \cite{Modesto:2022asj}.
 In this model, generated directly in the full theory under a minimal set of approximations, we have calculated the tensor and scalar primordial spectra, their indices, the tensor-to-scalar ratio, and the gravitational-wave background.
-These findings rely on the property of finiteness of the theory, that secures Weyl conformal invariance at the classical as well as at the quantum level.
-Once the conformal symmetry is spontaneously broken, two-point correlation functions get perturbative logarithmic quantum corrections that make primordial spectra deviate from exact scale invariance.
+These findings rely on the property of finiteness of the theory, that secures Weyl invariance at the classical as well as at the quantum level.
+Once Weyl symmetry is spontaneously broken, two-point correlation functions get perturbative logarithmic quantum corrections that make primordial spectra deviate from exact scale invariance.

 The main theoretical results of the paper are the tensor spectrum $\cP_{\rm t}$ \Eq{DeltaTnT}, the tensor index $n_{\rm t}$ \Eq{nT}, the scalar spectrum $\cP_{\rm s}$ \Eq{SImplifiedDs}, the scalar index $n_{\rm s}$ \Eq{nS}, the relation \Eq{enti} between the tensor and the scalar index, and the tensor-to-scalar ratio $r$ \Eq{tsr}.
 The tensor spectral index $n_{\rm t}$ is positive and equal to $1-n_{\rm s}$ and the tensor-to-scalar ratio $r$ only depends on $n_{\rm s}$ and the fundamental length scale $\lst$.